globoglobito/Python-Guide/README.md

 # If that produces no exceptions, except block is skipped and he program continues.
 # if an exception occurs, the rest of the try block is skipped.
 # If the type of exception is named after the except block, the code after except is executed
-# Else the execution stops and you have an unhandled exception
+# Else the execution stops, and you have an unhandled exception
 ```

 ### Example 2: